 DACAmented Students, or DREAMer Students

-Process of Studying Abroad Through Advanced Parole
+Process of Participating in Global Education Programs Through Advanced Parole

 - DACAmented individuals can apply for specific permission to leave and re-enter the United States for employment, humanitarian and educational reasons, including potentially studying abroad on approved university programs, using a travel document known as Advance Parole.